How to Hack Study Regulations

 - Toilet for maniacs and fairies of the house

-(1) Teaching To Transgress* is an initiative which started at the erg in 2017 to create spaces for teachers and students to exchange experiences around questions of gender, post-colonialism, and intersectional, queer and situated feminisms in the pedagogy of art.
-Teaching To Transgress* is an attempt to fill a gap in art schools, where people who are trying to address these topics must often do so in isolated ways in the margins of official programs.
-Several encounters have taken place from 2017 to 2019, gathering people coming from different countries, different schools in different artistic and theoretical fields.
-From October 2019 to June 2021, Teaching To Transgress* will be extended to a 2-year international Erasmus Programm for fellows from erg Brussels (Belgium), I.S.B.A.
-Besançon (France) and Valand Academy, University of Gothenburg (Sweden): Teaching To Transgress Toolbox.
+Teaching To Transgress* is an initiative which started at the erg in 2017 to create spaces for teachers and students to exchange experiences around questions of gender, post-colonialism, and intersectional, queer and situated feminisms in the pedagogy of art.
+Teaching To Transgress* is an attempt to fill a gap in art schools, where people who are trying to address these topics must often do so in isolated ways, in the margins of official programs.
+Several encounters have taken place from 2017 to 2019, gathering people coming from different countries, different schools and different artistic and theoretical fields.
+From October 2019 to June 2021, Teaching To Transgress* will be extended to a 2-year international Erasmus Programme, Teaching To Transgress Toolbox for fellows from the erg Brussels (Belgium), I.S.B.A.
+Besançon (France) and Valand Academy, University of Gothenburg (Sweden).

 Adamczak, Bini (2016), ‘Come On.
 About a New Word Allowing to Speak Differently about Sex’, Mask Magazine, www.maskmagazine.com/the-mommy-issue/sex/circlusion (last accessed 16 August 2019).

 Freeman, Jo, aka Joreen (1972), ‘The Tyranny Of Structurelessness’, www.jofreeman.com/joreen/tyranny.htm (last accessed 16 August 2019).

 hooks, bell (1994), Teaching to Transgress : Education as the Practice of Freedom, Oxford: Routledge.